Serving a web site from a shell script is fun and easy

 Pages are always served live, so all I have to do is save the page I’m working on and reload.

-The server is also always served live thanks to ncat -e $0, so unless I'm making a change to that little loop, I don't even need to re-run the server script when I make a change.
+The server is also always served live thanks to ncat -e $0, so unless I’m making a change to the small server-loop section at the very top, I don’t even need to re-run the server script after making a change.

 In “prod”, I package up the contents of the repo from HEAD as well as a fresh es built from HEAD and the couple of binary dependencies (ncat, man, file) into a Docker container and serve it from Google Cloud Run.